BrendenHealey/CS4395/index.md

 ### WordNet
 My WordNet assignment is [available here](https://github.com/BrendenHealey/CS4395/tree/main/WordNet).
 This is a Jupyter notebook where I explore WordNet and SentiWordNet to understand the functionality and demonstrate basic skills.

-### N-Grams (COMING SOON)
+### N-Grams
-This is a program created with [my partner, Quy.](https://github.com/tqyn117) In [this assignment](https://github.com/BrendenHealey/CS4395/tree/main/NGram) we explore ngrams and try to determine the language of an input text, using a model trained on a given corpus of text.
+In [this assignment](https://github.com/BrendenHealey/CS4395/tree/main/NGram), I worked together with [my partner, Quy.](https://github.com/tqyn117) to explore N-Grams and calculate the probability of a sentence being a certain language given a corpus of text.
+For this assignment, we used 3 different languages including English, French, and Italian.
+Each of these languages had its own corpus.
+The assignment consist of 2 programs, the first program break down the corpus of each language, generating a set count of unigram and bigram.
+The second program take those set count of unigram and bigram to calculate the probabily of a sentence being a certain language.

 ### Building A Corpus
 This is another partner assignment, once again done with [Quy.](https://github.com/tqyn117) In [this assignment](https://github.com/BrendenHealey/CS4395/tree/main/BuildCorpus), we build a web crawler/scraper to crawl the web and build a corpus of text.
 We apply some processing to extract important words and build a dictionary of those words with facts relating to them.
+Our custom design for the web crawler is to crawl through 20 unique URLs (some have the same domain) using a queue, a starter URL, and each URL it crawls to will add 3 more URLs into the queue.

+### Sentence Parsing
+In [this assignment](https://github.com/BrendenHealey/CS4395/blob/main/SyntaxParsing_BMH180001.pdf), I explore the pros and cons of PSG trees, dependency parsing, and SRL parsing.

+### Author Attribution
+In [this assignment](https://github.com/BrendenHealey/CS4395/tree/main/AuthorAttribution), I use Naive-Bayes, Logistic Regression, as well as Neural Networks to predict the authors of the Federalist papers.
+I was able to achieve an accuracy of around 94% using Naive-Bayes on a set of the 1000 most common words.

+### Chatbot (COMING SOON)